o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 Blocking via the `id` of a HTML element is supported in [Chrome 124](https://chromestatus.com/feature/5113053598711808).

 ---
-_It should go without saying that this attribute should be used with some amount of care as it will negatively impact First Contentful Paint (FCP), which is an important performance metric._ However, the fact that browsers purposefully block rendering until stylesheets have loaded speaks to the fact that render blocking is the right tradeoff for certain critical resources.
+_It should go without saying that this attribute should be used with some amount of care as it will negatively impact First Contentful Paint (FCP), which is an important performance metric._ The fact that browsers purposefully block rendering until stylesheets have loaded speaks to the fact that render-blocking is the right tradeoff for certain critical resources.